 - Abide by all terms of the lease agreement such as paying rent.

-- Allow entry when a landlord is looking to carry out an important responsibility such as inspecting their rental unit or showing the rental space to prospective buyers or tenants.
+- Allow entry when a landlord is looking to carry out an important responsibility such as inspecting their rental unit or showing the rental property to prospective buyers or tenants.

 - Maintain peace in the neighborhood.